Foundations · Day 1

 Let's try this:

-Input: “Shree Krishna said,”
+Input: "Einstein once said,"

 So it picks the most likely continuation based on token-level patterns.